AdobeDocs/learning-manager.en/help/migrated/managers/frequently-asked-questions-for-managers.md

 You can only nominate your team members to courses.
 Only administrators can assign courses in bulk to learners and import a set of learners.

-In the left pane of the application, click Notifications.
+In the left pane of the application, click&nbsp;Notifications.

 1. A detailed list of notifications appear.
 1. In pending tasks tab, choose a course for which you would like to assign your team members and click Nominate.